xuesong-wu/CausalPD-main/README.md

 ## Introduction

-**CausalPD_main** is a deep learning framework for joint causal discovery and intervention on large-scale pavement distress distribution data.
+**CausalPD-main** is a deep learning framework for joint causal discovery and intervention on large-scale pavement distress distribution data.
 It provides tools for data loading, model training, evaluation, and visualization, aiming to facilitate research in spatio-temporal causal inference and pavement management.

 ---